agda/agda/doc/user-manual/getting-started/hello-world.lagda.rst

 First, we create a new file named ``hello-world-prog.agda`` with Emacs or Atom in a folder that we will refer to as our top-level folder.

-.. hint:: Agda programs are structured in :ref:`modules <module-system>`.
-The first module in each file is the *top-level* module whose name matches the filename.

 .. code-block:: agda